MERLCenter/MERL-Center-public/Contributing.md

 ### Learning Content

-_For any inputs or outputs that are a direct part of case studies or guides_
+_Learning content currently refres to case studies or guides found at https://merlcenter.org

 - Text - text that is exclusively or primarily for a case study or a guide
 - Images - charts, graphs, screenshots, photos that are exclusively or primarily for a case study or a guide